 Having the 3-A Symbol is a significant achievement.
 It does mean something because it has been independently verified that the holder of the symbol has met 3-A standards.
 It also serves another important function: demonstrating to food processors that equipment meets respected standards.

-Ensuring safety: Everyone Wins
+Ensuring Safety with Good Sanitary Practices: Everyone Wins

 - Voluntary compliance backed up by support from regulatory agencies so standards are consistent and clearly stated